scepman/scepman-docs/docs/other/troubleshooting/cisco-ise-host-header-limitation.md

 ![](../../.gitbook/assets/screen-shot-2019-10-18-at-17.16.34%20%281%29%20%282%29.png)

-6\) Add a routing rule for HTTPS
+6\) Optional: Add a routing rule for HTTPS

+{% hint style="warning" %}
+This step requires an HTTPS web server certificate.
+{% endhint %}

 {% hint style="info" %}
-Important: This step requires an HTTPS web server certificate.
+The use of HTTP without TLS is not a security vulnerability; PKI-based resources are commonly published via HTTP without TLS, as the TLS handshake may require access to these resources.
+Using TLS would create a chicken-and-egg problem where the TLS handshake requires access to the PKI resources and access to the PKI resources requires a TLS handshake.
+Therefore, these PKI resources including the protocols SCEP and OCSP employ their own encryption and/or signatures where it is required.
 {% endhint %}

 ![](../../.gitbook/assets/screen-shot-2019-10-18-at-17.17.34%20%281%29.png)